ASSIST Scholars: Scholar selection

 ASSIST's recruitment and interview teams travel around the world interviewing potential program candidates.
-In 2024, from a pool of 1,000 applications, 874 finalists were invited to an interview, and 171 were accepted as ASSIST Scholars.
+In 2024, from a pool of over 1,000 applications, 546 finalists were invited to an interview, and 171 were accepted as ASSIST Scholars.

 Over 90% of ASSIST students earn honors or high honors academic standing each year.
 Students are also selected to make contributions to the artistic, athletic, community service and other extracurricular programs and to share their own cultural backgrounds.
-In the class of 2024/2025, ASSIST scholars come from 21 countries, including Somaliland, and have fluency in three languages on average.
+In the class of 2025/2026, ASSIST scholars come from 31 countries, including 4 continents and have fluency in three languages on average.
 Their talents range from award-winning athletes to championship debaters to nationally recognized musicians.

 Member schools and countries

 All ASSIST member schools are independent high schools and are members of the National Association of Independent Schools.
 Every school agrees to accept at least one international student on a full scholarship and may also accept additional students on partial scholarships.
 The scholarship includes tuition and room and board.
 Scholarships are offered for one year only, after which the scholar must return home to complete their secondary education.

-ASSIST reviews member schools twice annually.
+ASSIST reviews member schools.
 Each school is visited by ASSIST staff and volunteers to ensure that the programs available meet the needs of the students who apply to the ASSIST program.

-The organization is active in more than twenty countries per year.
+The organization is active in more than thirty countries per year.
 Its head office is located in Suffield, Connecticut, United States.